ComputingStack/Uniview-OpenStack-Portal/README.md

 For financial settlement, Uniview integrates with major payment gateways to automate charge-backs and invoices, supporting both pre-pay and post-pay models.
 While Uniview is a complete standalone solution, it offers the flexibility to integrate with community tools like Ceilometer, Gnocchi, or Cloudkitty to reduce operational costs without being mandatory.
 By leveraging these standard components, Uniview avoids vendor lock-in and provides a sustainable billing framework for diverse services, including VMs, Swift object storage, Ceph RGW, and Database-as-a-Service (DBaaS).

-## 3. Key Functionalities that Make Up Open-Source Upstream Production Ready And Are Often Very Critical to Success of OpenStack Adoption
+## 3. Key Functionalities that Make Up Open-Source Upstream Production Ready

 Uniview bridges the gap between basic infrastructure and high-end cloud automation by integrating critical features like data backup and event scheduling directly into the platform.
 These 'one-click' tools eliminate the need for complex third-party integrations, significantly reducing engineering costs and time-to-market while ensuring the quality of high-demand workloads.